 Can you chew gum while fasting?
-If you have ever wondered this, we are here to help!
+Does gum break a fast?
+If you have ever wondered about this, we are here to help!

 Does chewing gum break a fast?
 Can you chew any kind of gum while fasting?
 If you have every wondered the answers to these questions, we will break it all down in this article.
 Keep reading to learn more!